kennux/UnityTK/README.md

 Simplistic (micro-)benchmarking system you can use to quickly author benchmarks and execute them in the unity editor.

-Prototypes
+Serialization
 ----

+Custom serializers implementation that is supposed to be used to (de-)serialize savegames and gamedata.
-An XML-Deserializer with the ability to deserialize objects from XML code, supporting inheritance.
+The XML-Deserializer can serialize and deserialize from and to XML, supporting inheritance.

+The prototype system can be used to load game data using a prototype pattern.
-Originally developed as a substitute for ScriptableObjects / GameObjects when working with ECS.
+It was originally developed as a substitute for ScriptableObjects / GameObjects when working with ECS.

 Utility
 -----